List of Trixie Belden books: Books written under the pseudonym Kathryn Kenny

 After school, Trixie and Honey look around the art fair and are disappointed with the lack of displays.
 Nick Roberts, head of the art club, says that the club does not have the money to have more displays.
 Eager to help, the Bob-Whites get into the idea of a bike-a-ton.
-Trixie asks for Nick's help in making the posters for the bike-a-ton; however, Nick disagrees and tries to convince Trixie not to have the event.
-With or without Nick's help, Trixie decides to go ahead with her plans.
-However, trouble soon starts.
+Trixie asks for Nick's help in making the posters for the bike-a-ton, but Nick disagrees and tries to convince Trixie not to have the event.
+With or without Nick's help, Trixie decides to go ahead with her plans, but the trouble soon starts.
 Honey gets into a fight with Trixie over Ben Riker, and Trixie is blamed for all the wrongdoings in the club.
 Trixie sees Nick Roberts ripping down her precious poster, and the bike-a-ton may be canceled.